-The Department of Child Safety is the lead child protection agency in Queensland and is required by law to ensure that children and young people are safe from abuse, neglect and harm in their homes.
+The department is the lead child protection agency in Queensland and is required by law to ensure that children and young people are safe from abuse, neglect and harm in their homes.

 Ongoing intervention occurs when we need to provide support and assistance to a child or young person and their family to meet their protection and care needs.

 Child protection contacts within the Child Safety Services.